 Homeschooling is parent-directed, family-based education.
 Parent-directed means the parents have deliberately chosen to take responsibility for the education of their children, controlling both the education process and the curriculum (course of study).
 Family-based means the center of educational gravity is the home, with other resources being secondary.

 Parents may choose to partner with other homeschooling parents in cooperatives or support groups to provide portions of the education.
-They may also choose to have others assist in the education process (grandparents, tutors such as a music teacher, older siblings).
+They may also choose to have others assist in the education process (such as grandparents, older siblings or tutors like music teachers).

 What isn’t homeschooling?